OSW23CAU21/GIT_SWITCH/docs/howtouse.md

 1. Click on the 'GIT CLONE' button in the top menu.
 2. Enter the GitHub URL.
-3. Generate a Personal Access Token.
+3. Generate a Personal Access Token.(If cloning repository is public, It can be empty)
 4. Click the 'CLONE' button.

 ---